Charitable status has the following advantages.

 Charities may face restrictions on work that can be carried out or funded.
 Certain political activities and types of trading are subject to restrictions.
 Organisations with charitable status must comply with regulatory requirements, including those relating to the preparation of annual accounts and returns.
 The Charity Commission's information on registration provides further information on restrictions and requirements.

-Individuals on the board of a charity, often referred to as trustees, must not be unpaid unless the constitution of a charity, and the Charity Commission, authorise it.
-Although payment of trustees for the supply of professional services is not prohibited, the Charity Commission will require detailed explanation before it will allow payment of trustees.
-The power to pay trustees must be included in a charity’s constitution or governing document.

-This may mean charitable status does not appeal to founders of organisations who want to receive a salary and retain control.
-A founder who is a charity chief executive will receive a salary as an employee of the charity and can be dismissed by its board.
-A founder who sits on a board of a charity is usually unpaid and shares control and responsibility equally with all trustees.

-For more information about payment of trustees see the Charity Commission's publication CC11 Trustee Expenses and Payments.

-Charities cannot raise equity investment.
-It should be remembered that, for many organisations these disadvantages are seen as advantages.

-NOW | Charities may face restrictions on work that can be carried out or funded.
-Certain political activities and types of trading are subject to restrictions.
-Organisations with charitable status must comply with regulatory requirements, including those relating to the preparation of annual accounts and returns.
-The Charity Commission's information on registration provides further information on restrictions and requirements.

 Individuals on the board of a charity, often referred to as trustees, must not be paid unless the constitution of a charity, and the Charity Commission, authorise it.
 Although payment of trustees for the supply of professional services is not prohibited, the Charity Commission will require a detailed explanation before it will allow payment of trustees.
 The power to pay trustees must be included in a charity’s constitution or governing document.

 This may mean charitable status does not appeal to founders of organisations who want to receive a salary and retain control.
 A founder who is a charity chief executive will receive a salary as an employee of the charity and can be dismissed by its board.
 A founder who sits on a board of a charity is usually unpaid and shares control and responsibility equally with all trustees.

 For more information about payment of trustees see the Charity Commission's publication CC11 Trustee Expenses and Payments.

 Charities cannot raise equity investment.
 It should be remembered that, for many organisations these disadvantages are seen as advantages.